cooperleong00/TASA/README.md

 ```

 #### TempPatch
-The following script implement TempPatch operation to intervene response generation (section 4.1):
+The following script implements TempPatch operation to intervene response generation (section 4.1):
 ```sh
 uv run temppatch.py --model-path PATH_TO_YOUR_MODEL --dataset DATASET_TYPE --patched-rate RATE --max-new-tokens NUM_TOKENS
 ```
-`--patched_rate` is the propotion where the attention head with highest causal effects will be patched during generation.
+`--patched_rate` is the proportion where the attention head with the highest causal effects will be patched during generation.

 Example:
 ```sh